sdunstan/AndroidCapstone/readme.md

 by the moviePath in the Share object.
 1. Only the part available is available to record (button active)
 1. When, the button is pressed:
->1.
+  a.
 A copy of the movie is added to the user's movies collection with state CONTRIBUTE
->1.
+  b.
 Clips begin to download from the owner
 1. When all the lines are recorded, the state becomes CONTRIBUTED.
 If all owner lines have been downloaded, merge begins.
 1. When all owner clips have been downloaded, check to see if the lines have been recorded.
 If so,